What is IHEEM?

 To Change from Maintenance Management (or managing assets) to an ISO 55000 based Asset Management approach

 As said, Asset Management is not just for Engineers but is a whole-team, whole-system approach throughout any organisation irrespective of rank and role.
-Engineers can be the catalyst to communicate the benefits of Asset Management to ensure all NHS Assets are correctly managed throughout their whole life-cycle.
+Engineers can be the catalyst to communicate the benefits of adopting an Asset Management approach to ensure that all NHS Assets are correctly managed throughout their whole life-cycle.
 This, in turn, will ensure added value to not only the assets but to the patient journey.

 There is a need to challenge the norm, shift the culture, add value to current practice which will enable sustainable change.
 Giving Engineers the language and tools to communicate with the whole organisation will be key.
 People make the difference and with the right training they can engage positively and contribute to organisational change.

 As a Professional Membership Organisation, IHEEM is engaging its membership to be part of the development of the future of AM.
 To develop a framework case study introducing real life examples and benefits utilising the tools /models and language of the NHS today and identifying why some of what currently exists does not meet the need to introduce a whole system approach to the management of the NHS assets.
 Importantly to develop new tools where required.

 If you want to get involved or know more firstname.lastname@example.org

 IHEEM is also a registered charity (257133) under the education and training classification.
 For more information on IHEEM and Asset Wisdom’s Partnership follow the link below:

 IHEEM is providing the opportunity for its members to access Asset Management online learning that will develop knowledge further or for others start the journey as potential Asset Management professionals

 The following link takes you to the Asset Wisdom Reading Room where you will find links to additional information